The Pros and Cons of Coffee for Seniors

 - Drinking too much coffee or caffeine can dehydrate seniors who are already susceptible to dehydration as it is.
 If your loved one drinks lots of coffee make sure that they also drink lots of water along with it.

-- Too much caffeine can mess up your love one’s sleep schedule.
+- Too much caffeine can mess up your loved one’s sleep schedule.
 A set sleep schedule is very important for seniors, and you need to try to keep your loved one on this schedule every day.
 Caffeine, especially in the afternoon can disrupt this.

 - It can burn your loved one.
 Many seniors, especially those with dementia, actually have issues with burning themselves on hot coffee.
 It is easy to spill and easy to take a sip of coffee that is piping hot.
 If your loved one has severe dementia, has bad arthritis or shaking hands or tends to spill, make sure to watch them closely while they drink coffee.